Meet up, link in & make the connection

-NJMEA, formerly the N.J.
-Association of Marketing Education Teachers/Coordinators, is designed to promote professional leadership among marketing education personnel, provide a forum for discussing current developments in marketing education, promote the concepts of DECA, and work within the American Vocational Assn. and the Vocational Education Assn. of N.J.
+Formerly the N.J.
+Association of Marketing Education Teachers/Coordinators, NJMEA promotes professional leadership among marketing education personnel, provides a forum for discussing developments in marketing education, promotes the concepts of DECA, and works within the American Vocational Association and the Vocational Education Association of N.J.
 Membership is open to individuals certified to teach marketing education and N.J.
 Department of Education staff.
-Associate membership is available to postsecondary marketing education students, teacher educators, professional businesspeople, and retired coordinators of marketing education.
-To join, contact Karen McCann at Washington Twp.
-High School, 519 Hurffville-Crosskeys Rd., Sewell, NJ 08080; 856-589-8500, ext.
-7462.
+Associate membership is available to post-secondary marketing education students, teacher educators, professional businesspeople and retired coordinators of marketing education.

 New Jersey Classical Association (NJCA)